lionirdeadman/lionirdeadman.github.io/content/socrates-trans-issues-and-view-on-romantic-relationships.md

 and how I think romantic relationships between two people (for the sake of simplicity) should be.
 <!--more-->

-### Is the Socrates method of discussion a kind one?
+### Is the Socratic method of discussion a kind one?

 Refresher on the "steps" of the [Socratic method](https://en.wikipedia.org/wiki/Socratic_method) which is important to understand this :